24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 Lists are extremely helpful for some of us.
 For others they are overwhelming.

 I don’t do daily to-do lists.
 However, I find list-making useful for long-term project planning, marketing, and business goals.
-They are also VITAL for me when it comes to organising presents, shopping lists, remembering who gave what to our children so we can thank them etc. I also make sure to give myself the dopamine hit of highlighting (in pretty colours) all the things I get done on that list.
+They are also VITAL for me when it comes to organising presents, shopping lists, remembering who gave what to our children so we can thank them etc. I also make sure to give myself the dopamine hit of highlighting – in pretty colours – all the things I get done on the list.

 TIP 14: SET TIME AND BUDGET LIMITS

-Work out how much you can afford to spend on food, presents etc and don’t go over the limit you set yourself.
+Work out how much you can afford to spend on food and presents etc, and don’t go over the limit you set yourself.

 If you’re the host, subtly stop serving drinks when you reach the point when you would like people to leave your house.
-It sounds rude when I see it written here, but as a major introvert these strategies are vital.
-It doesn’t mean I don’t want to see people, it just means I’d like some control over when and for how long.
+It sounds rude when I see it written here, but as an autistic person and a massive introvert, these strategies save my brain.
+It doesn’t mean I don’t want to see people: it just means I’d like some control over when, and for how long.

 If they’re people you genuinely don’t want to see, then don’t.
 Even if you have to come up with an excuse.
-Life is too f**king short to waste time with people who make us feel miserable (I have an interesting family-tree and can attest to this one first-hand).
+Life is too fucking short to waste time with people who make us feel miserable.
+I have an interesting family-tree and can attest to this one first-hand!

 TIP 15: LOOK AT PLANS AND GOALS FOR NEXT YEAR

-Get some distance from the day-to-day grind and spend some time looking at the big picture.
+Get some distance from the daily grind and spend some time looking at the big picture.

 TIP 16: SCREEN TIME IS OK (SHHH!)

 Can we all (please!) stop demonising parents who allow their kids screen time?
-The existence of TV, tablets and gaming are the reason I can get ANYTHING done (if you’re a parent, you know exactly what I mean).
+The existence of TV, tablets and games consoles is the only reason I can get ANYTHING done.
 If I need to sit my energetic children in front of Bluey to give me the time and space to make food for them, or get some online Christmas shopping done, then that’s what I’ll do!

 There is so much great stuff on TV at Christmas.
-And honestly, some of my favourite Christmas days involve lazing around in Reindeer pyjamas inhaling chocolate selection boxes, playing with any presents we might have got, and watching multiple Christmas films.
-(No you won’t draw me into the Die Hard debate).
+And honestly, some of my favourite Christmas days involve lazing around in reindeer pyjamas, inhaling chocolate selection boxes, playing with any presents we might have, and watching multiple Christmas films.
+(No, you won’t draw me into the Die Hard debate.)

 TIP 17: IT DOESN’T MATTER IF THE HOUSE IS MESSY (SHHH!)

 On my bookshelf there is a plaque from a German Christmas market.
-Roughly translated, the statement on it reads ‘Our house is clean enough to be healthy and dirty enough to be happy’.
-I try to remember this whenever I’m feeling stressed about the state of the house (if you’re a parent you know what I mean).
+Roughly translated, it reads: ‘Our house is clean enough to be healthy and dirty enough to be happy’.
+I try to remember this whenever I’m feeling stressed about the state of the house.

 I try to get the house into a reasonable state before Christmas because it helps me feel happier and less anxious.
-Objectively, though, I don’t why I f**king bother.
-By midday on Christmas day the house is covered in wrapping paper and random pieces of plastic packaging, there is chocolate trodden into the carpet, and the boys have emptied their new Lego and Duplo sets into the middle of the floor and turned it into an almost-literal plastic minefield.
+However, avoiding anxiety is the only reason I bother doing this.
+By midday on Christmas day, the house is covered in wrapping paper and random pieces of plastic packaging, there is chocolate trodden into the carpet, and the boys have emptied their new Lego and Duplo sets in the middle of the floor and turned it into a plastic minefield.
+Every year, I question why I bothered with the pre-Christmas deep-clean.

 When it comes to writing and preparing yourself for the coming year: give yourself permission to prioritise your personal ambitions and dreams over the state of the house.
 No one ever got a literary award for a gleaming kitchen or for keeping their shower clean.